 6 Kid-Friendly Spots to Watch the Seahawks

-Seahawks fans come in all ages, and while it can be fun to have people over to watch the game at your home, if you’ve got a whole family full of football fanatics—little ones included—getting out to celebrate our hometown team can be a fun treat.
+Seahawks fans come in all ages, and while it can be fun to have people over to watch the game at your home, if you’ve got a whole family full of football fanatics — little ones included — getting out to celebrate our hometown team can be a fun treat.
 Finding a kid-friendly spot that is also fun for the adults can be tough, so we rounded up some of the best options for you.
 Take your pick and go Hawks!
+(Here's their 2018 schedule, so you can start making plans.)

-This vintage theater near Capitol Hill shows the games on the big screen for free—no tickets needed!
+This vintage theater near Capitol Hill shows Sunday games on the big screen for free.
 With waiter service and sofa seating, it’s a popular choice for all ages, so we suggest showing up early to make sure you get a seat.
-One you’ve settled in, treat yourself to pizza or their organic popcorn with real butter.
-Central Cinema, 1411 21st Ave., 98122.
+One you’ve settled in, treat yourself to pizza or their organic popcorn with real butter.1411 21st Avenue, Seattle

-The Woodshop at the Anderson School in Bothell is fully equipped for Seahawks Sundays with flat screen televisions, shuffleboard, pinball games, pool tables and delicious pub fare.
+The Woodshop at McMenamins Anderson School in Bothell is fully equipped for Seahawks Sundays with flat-screen televisions, shuffleboard, pinball games, pool tables and pub fare.
 Kids are welcome (although they can’t sit in the bar area) and will have fun playing games in between touchdowns.
-Make a whole day of the trip and stop by the saltwater swimming pool on the grounds before the game.
-McMenamins Anderson School, 18607 Bothell Ave NE, Bothell 98011.
+Make a whole day of the trip and stop by the saltwater swimming pool on the grounds before the game.18607 Bothell Ave.
+N.E., Bothell

-This spot in Fisher Plaza is a mecca for sports fans of any age.
-There are no fewer than 33 televisions—including screens in the dining room booths—so everyone will have a good view of the action.
-Kids can check out the sports memorabilia in between plays and the menu is extensive—everything from nachos and pizza to chowder and chili.
-There are even gluten free options.
-Sport Restaurant and Bar, 140 4th Ave N., Seattle 98109.
+This spot near Seattle Center is a hotbed for sports fans of any age.
+There are no fewer than 33 televisions — including screens in the dining room booths — so everyone will have a good view of the action.
+Kids can check out the sports memorabilia in between plays and the menu is extensive — everything from nachos and pizza to chowder and chili.
+There are even gluten-free options.140 Fourth Ave.
+N, Seattle

 Bellevue Brewing Company

 A family-friendly taproom on the Eastside, Bellevue Brewing Company is a locally owned craft brewery with great food.
-There are always plenty of families and kids running around the roomy and casual spot, and the game isn’t shown on just small televisions—there is a large screen projecting all the football fun, too.
-It’s a great spot for large parties—consider getting one of the private rooms with a couple families for some extra fun.
-Bellevue Brewing Company, 1820 130th Ave NE, Bellevue, 98005.
+There are always plenty of families and kids running around the roomy and casual spot, and the game isn’t shown on just small televisions — there is a large screen, too.
+It’s a great spot for large parties, too: Consider getting one of the private rooms with a couple of families for some extra fun.1820 130th Ave.
+NE, Bellevue

-If you are lucky enough to have tickets to a home game, there are more kid-friendly options for catching the action live and in person.
+And ...
+If you are lucky enough to have tickets to a home game, here are some family-friendly activities close to CenturyLink Field:

 Older kids will really enjoy seeing the fans and setup at the Hawk Alley Tailgate.
 This premier tailgate spot is a friendly combination of three of the biggest tailgates coming together—Hawk One, The Beast Bus and the Blue Line Express.
 There is music, food, drinks and even a tricked out RV with autographed memorabilia and flat screen televisions showing ESPN.
 Proceeds from the tailgate go to local charities including Ben’s Fund for autism awareness.